kvaster/gentoo-build/README.md

 * New (latest, optimized) stage3 tarball
 * New stage4 taraball - this image can be deployed with minimal configuration on real server
 * Binary packages for different software we may need later for different setups.

+## Current quircks/hacks (to be removed when resolved)

+* gcc on rpi can't be built with lto enabled - lto is turned off for now
+* llvm on goldmont-plus can't be built with native optimization - core2 optimizations are used for llvm on goldmont-plus

 ## My gentoo preferences